Jpomz/ENVS318-Applied-R-NatSci/materials/first-day-demo.md

 * Quickly show some of the sorts of things we'll be able to do by the end of the course
-* Use data from the Breeding Bird Survey of North America
+* Use data from the National Ecological Observation Network NEON
-* Continental scale community science project where thousands of birders count birds at locations across North America
+* Continental scale science project where systematic, quantitative data is collected repeatedly through time
 * Look at how the number of species at a site responds to environmental factors
 * We only have a few minutes, so I'm going to move quickly and use tools you won't have installed yet, so this is the one day of the course where I won't